 After making your crepe paper crocus bouquet, you can fill it out with more leaves by attaching individual blades to short pieces of floral wire.
 Finish these off by wrapping green floral tape down the stem.

 Run With It!

-We love seeing how our tutorials inspire you, so share your pretty project photos with us on Instagram using #DIYDreamingWithLia!
-Get in on our creative process with your project suggestions in the comments below, or head to our membership page to join our crafting community.
-Cheers! ~ Lia & Team
+We love seeing how our tutorials inspire you, so share your pretty project photos with us on Instagram using #MadeWithLia!
+You can also get in on our creative process with your project suggestions in the comments below, or head to our membership page to join our crafting community.
+Cheers! ~ Lia & team